 Congress acted to provide long-term stability to CHIP

-- On January 22, Congress passed a six-year CHIP extension.
-The extension passed with broad bipartisan and bicameral support and retains important policies currently in place, including strong funding for states and vital patient protections, as well as continued funding for the Pediatric Quality Measures program — the only significant federal investment in pediatric health care quality.
+- On Jan.
+22, Congress passed a six-year CHIP extension.
+The extension passed with bipartisan support and retained important policies currently in place, including strong funding for states and vital beneficiary protections, as well as continued funding for the Pediatric Quality Measures program (PQMP) — the only significant federal investment in pediatric health care quality.

-Children's hospitals applaud Congress for passing a strong six-year CHIP bill.
-This extension will provide maximum stability for the 6 million children who rely on CHIP.
+Children's hospitals applaud Congress for passing a 10-year CHIP extension.
+This extension will provide stability for the millions of children who rely on CHIP.